DeryaOkulda2012/surfs_up/README.md

 !["June_Temp_Stats"](06_June_Temp_Stats.png)
 !["December_Temp_Stats"](12_December_Temp_Stats.png)

-- June avg temp - 74.9°F / December avg temp - 71.0°F
+- June average temperature: 74.9°F / December average temp: 71.0°F
+- June (75th percentile): 77°F / December (75th percentile): 74°F
+- 75 percent of the time the temperature is in the mid to upper 70's, regardless of whether it is June or December.
 - Similar averages indicate the temperatures in Oahu stay relatively steady in the 70's year round

-- June (75th percentile) - 77°F / December (75th percentile) - 74°F
-- 75 percent of the time the temperature is in the mid to upper 70's, regardless of whether it is June or December.
+- Maximum temperature is for both month of December and June is between 70-75 degrees.
 - June min temp - 64.0°F / December min temp - 56.0°F
-- June's lows still provide good surfing and ice cream weather as December's lows could show less opportunities for both surfing and ice cream
+- June's lows provide good surfing and ice cream weather, whereas December's lows could show less opportunities for both surfing and ice cream

-- Mean temperature/precipitation for all the years from 2010 to 2017 is almost same for both December and June.
-- Maximum temperature is for both month of December and June is between 70-75 degrees.

 ## Precipitation Statistics and Analysis